dorshinar/blog/content/blog/i-am-a-great-developer/i-am-a-great-developer.md

 ---
-title: Building a Personal Blog
+title: I am a Great Developer
-date: "2019-06-26T19:46:00.000Z"
+date: "2019-05-15T20:00:00.000Z"
-description: ""
+description: "Just kidding, I'm not.
+But I believe there are a few key elements that anyone can master to level up their game."
+published: true
 ---

-### My thoughts and opinions on how one can become a better software developer.

 Well, I’m not THAT much a narcissist as the title implies.
 In fact, I’m not nearly as good as I wish I was.
 I only have a few years of experience under my sleeve, but I have gathered some helpful insights that help me get better everyday.